briandfoy/briandfoy.github.io/_posts/2021-10-17-kill-it-with-fire.md

 * Map out system dependencies two levels down
 * Cloud platforms are leading to more vendor lock-in (using special platform features not available elsewhere).

-## Chapter 5, "Building and Protecting Momemtum"
+## Chapter 5, "Building and Protecting Momentum"

 * Given the chance to modernize, developers tend to use tactics and strategies that they know won't work, such as "waterfall" design
 * You can apply Agile to modernization
 * Look at the actual problems.
 Find small scopes and big impacts.
 * Parts of the business have already aligned with the system architecture, so there will be politics
-* The fix has to make actual, noticable improvements, not just rearrange things
+* The fix has to make actual, noticeable improvements, not just rearrange things
 * "The hard problems around legacy modernization are not technical problems; they are people problems"
 * minimize the number of big decisions